Action Network API and Webhooks -- Getting StartedVersion 2

 Tools and browsing the API

 Once you have your API key, you can try the API using our browser here.
-Make sure to enter your API key to acces your data.
+Make sure to enter your API key to access your data.

 The browser is extremely useful for getting a feel for how the Action Network API works.
 It supports GET, POST, PUT and other operations.
 It is based off of Mike Kelly's HAL browser -- you can read more about it here.